aureliegallet/Machine-Learning-for-Industry/README.md

 # Machine Learning for Industry Project

 This project was conducted in a team of three students.
+The python version used during development was python 3.9.6.

 ## Machine Learning pipeline
 In order to run the ML pipeline, open this folder in your terminal and run the file main.py.